Alexwagner1990/PuzzlePieces/README.md

 If a user finds a puzzle he or she wants to borrow or exchange for, the user can make a request for that item.
 A request message is sent to the owner of the particular inventory item the user requests.
 In the owner's user profile, a list of submitted requests is displayed.
 The user can then choose to accept the request or not accept the request, as well as add a message back to the user making the request.
 If the user accepts a request to borrow the puzzle, a borrow record is created with a valid start and return date, which the requester user can view.
 If the user accepts a request to own the puzzle, the owner of the item in question is updated to reflect the requester's information, and a borrow record with no return date is created.

+The site also has an admin user, logged in using the username "admin" and the password "admin".
+The admin user is the only user who can completely delete users and their associated data - if the admin views another user's profile, a delete button displays

 ### Database Structure

 The database contains eleven tables - ten of these tables are reflected in Java Entities and one table is a join table.
 A User contains an id, username and a password, and it's owned by a User Information table that also owns an Address table - the User Information table contains the user's email address and name, while the Address table contains the user's shipping information.